xebialabs-community/xlr-ucd-plugin/README.md

 8. The UCD Server runs on the [localhost port 8443](https://localhost:8443/)
 9. The UCD username / password is admin / admin

+* Note:  As of June 2021, the UCD images do not appear to be available on DockerHub.
+Lynn D'Amato and Dave Roberts have local copies.

 * Before running the demo, be sure to create the plugin by opening a terminal, cd into the plugin source code directory, and run

 ```bash